 You can find out more and apply for a council tax discount on Gov.uk.

 You might be eligible for help with health costs such as prescriptions, glasses and dental treatment through the NHS Low Income Scheme.
 Being a student doesn't mean you’re entitled to help with these costs, each claim is assessed individually and depends on your financial circumstances.

 You’ll need an HC1 claim form to apply.
 You can get this from Student Services on the campus you’re studying at or from any benefits office, NHS hospital, dentist, doctor or optician.
 You can also request an HC1 form and get more information on the Low Income Scheme from the National Health Business Services Authority.

-Fees for part-time postgraduate students are linked to the full-time fee rate and what you pay depends on the number of course credits you study each year.
+Course pages also contain details of part-time fees, which are linked to the full-time fee and may vary depending on the number of course credits you study each year.

 You won't need to pay fees until you've accepted an offer to study here.
 You can’t pay fees on a monthly basis from your wages, they can only be paid in three instalments through our online payment system (or in a bank-to-bank transfer).